Cabinet paper consultation with departments#

 Consultation on other cross-government issues

-Some papers may also require consultation with departments that have responsibility for more specialised areas of activity with application across the government.
+Some papers may also require consultation with agencies that have responsibility for more specialised areas of activity with application across the government.
 These issues include:

 - community and voluntary sector - proposals that have implications for the community and voluntary sector – the Office for the Community and Voluntary Sector